seiejouke/eve-market-logger/README.md

 1. Use Python scripts to query the ESI API
 2. Analyze with Jupyter notebooks
-3. Export EDA's to BI for visual presentation
+3. Export EDA's to Streamlit for visual presentation

 ## Roadmap